-ADANGER NEVER OPERATE THE CHUCK WITH THE INDICATOR PINS ABOVE FLUSH TO PREVENT MACHINE DAMAGE AND PERSONAL INJURY.
+ADANGER NEVER OPERATE THE CHUCK WITH THE INDICATOR PINS ABOVE FLUSH TO PREVENT DAMAGE TO THE MACHINE AND PERSONAL INJURY.

 With the chuck closed and the indicator pins above flush, the clamp force drops significantly.
-With the chuck in the open position, the indicator pins are visible.
-Thus, when the indicator pins are protruding from the faceplate, the collet is open and the workpiece is free to move.
+The condition is similar to the chuck open position with the indicator pins protruding from the faceplate, the collet open, and the workpiece loose .

-NEVER OPEN THE CHUCK FOR MORE THAN 10 SECONDS AT MORE THAN 500 RPM WHILE THE SPINDLE IS ROTATING!
+NEVER OPEN A ROTATING CHUCK FOR MORE THAN 10 SECONDS AT MORE THAN 500 RPM WHILE THE SPINDLE IS ROTATING!
 THIS WILL DAMAGE THE SEALS IN THE GLAND AND CAN DAMAGE THE CHUCK AND MACHINE, AND CAUSE PERSONAL INJURY.